-The Kiwis Count survey measures the trust and confidence of New Zealanders in the Government and the Public Service.
+The Kiwis Count survey measures the trust and confidence of New Zealanders in the Public Service.

-The information gathered helps government to improve the services it provides.
+The survey gives the government a valuable insight into New Zealander’s views, trust and confidence in government and its role in society.
+The information gathered also identifies what drives high trust and where there are opportunities to improve public service.
 Results are shared with the public and given to agencies to help identify areas where issues may be developing and remedial action might need to be taken.
-The survey gives the government a valuable insight into New Zealander’s views, trust and confidence in government and its role in society.

 The graph below shows the scores given for each quarter.